IBM/aspera-cli/docs/README.erb.md

 ### Listing transfer events

-When a transfer is run, its information is stored (typically, 1 day) in the HSTS database (Redis).
+When a transfer runs, its information is stored (typically for 1 day) in the HSTS database (Redis).
-This information can be retrieved with command: `transfer list`.
+This information can be retrieved with the command `transfer list`.

-If the number of transfers is too large, then the list will be retrieved using several API calls.
+If the number of transfers is large, the list is retrieved using multiple API calls.

-In addition, it is possible to list "only new information" using option `once_only`.
+You can also list only new information using the option `once_only`.

 ```shell
 <%=cmd%> node transfer list --once-only=yes
 ```

-The `iteration_token` that keeps memory of the latest event is stored in the persistence repository of <%=tool%>.
+The `iteration_token` that keeps track of the latest event is stored in the persistence repository of <%=tool%>.
 To reset it, add option: `--query=@json:'{"reset": true}'`.
 To list only a number of events, use the `max` parameter in query.
 Other parameters are directly transmitted to the underlying API (`GET /ops/transfers`).